 Whalen has been a guest political analyst on the Fox News Channel, MSNBC and CNN.
 He’s also a regular guest on the nationally syndicated radio shows hosted by John Batchelor and Lars Larson.

-Whalen also serves as a media consultant for California political hopefuls and aspiring policy leaders.
-His clients have included former Governor Arnold Schwarzenegger, former California secretary of state Bill Jones, former congressman Tom Campbell and former Los Angeles mayor Richard J. Riordan.
+Whalen has served as a media consultant for California political hopefuls and aspiring policy leaders.
+His past clients have included former Governor Arnold Schwarzenegger, former congressman Tom Campbell and former Los Angeles mayor Richard J. Riordan.

-From 1994 to 1999, Whalen was the chief speechwriter and director of public affairs for former California governor Pete Wilson.
+Prior to joining the Hoover Institution, Whalen served as chief speechwriter and director of public affairs for former California governor Pete Wilson.
 In that capacity, he was responsible for the governor's annual State of the State address, as well as other major policy addresses.

-A native of Washington, D.C., Whalen was steeped in politics long before he relocated to California.
-From 1985 to 1991, Whalen was a political correspondent for Insight Magazine, the national newsweekly and sister publication of the Washington Times, where he was honored for his profiles and analysis of candidates, campaigns, Congress, and the White House.
-In citing Whalen as one of its "top-ten" political reporters, The 1992 Media Guide said of his work: "The New York Times could trade six of its political writers for Whalen and still get a bargain."
-During those years, Whalen also appeared frequently on C-SPAN, National Public Radio, and CNBC.
+Before moving to California, Whalen was a political correspondent for Insight Magazine, the national newsweekly and sister publication of the Washington Times, where he was honored for his profiles and analysis of candidates, campaigns, Congress, and the White House.

-In addition to his time in Washington as a political journalist, Whalen served as a speechwriter for the Bush-Quayle reelection campaign in 1992.
-In 1993, he was a senior associate with the public relations firm Robinson-Lake/Sawyer-Miller, offering media and political advice for domestic and foreign clientele.
+In addition to his time in Washington as a political journalist, Whalen served as a speechwriter for the Bush-Quayle reelection campaign and was a senior associate with the public relations firm Robinson-Lake/Sawyer-Miller, offering media and political advice for domestic and foreign clientele.